Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Cathinones and new substances

-Molecules 3-MMC, 4-MMC, 2-MMC, MCAT, MDPV depending on the families sought.
+Molecules 3-MMC, 4-MMC, 2-MMC, MCAT, MDPV depending on the targeted families.

 Street names Meow Meow, M-Cat, Drone, Miaou Miaou, Bubbles, White Magic depending on usage and countries.

-Screening Next-generation multi-drug urine tests can include these families of substances.
+Screening Next-generation multi-drug urine tests can include these substance families.

 Specific screening tests for PTC, Buddha Blue, and new synthetic drugs

-AMA Prevention offers professional Drugdiag® urine tests adapted to detect certain new synthetic drugs, notably synthetic cannabinoids associated with PTC / Buddha Blue and emerging substances like cathinones or xylazine according to the references.
+AMA Prévention offers professional Drugdiag® urine tests adapted to detecting certain new synthetic drugs, notably synthetic cannabinoids associated with PTC / Buddha Blue and emerging substances like cathinones or xylazine depending on the references.

 Drugdiag 6T Urine Test for PTC Buddha Blue and New Synthetic Drugs